Instructions for Authors

 * The entire manuscript must be double-spaced (text, quotations, figure legends, literature cited) at three lines per inch (12 lines/10 cm) with a 12-point font, Times New Roman.
 Choose the "double-spacing" option for line spacing.
 Leave a 1 inch (2.54-cm) margin on all sides of each page.
 Page size should be Letter 8 ½" by 11".
 Do not justify the right margin.

-* Assemble the parts of the manuscript in this order: title page, abstract, key words, text, acknowledgments, literature cited, tables (one table per page), figure legends (on separate page preceding the first figure), figures (one figure per page; label each figure, i.e., Figure 1, Figure 2, etc.).
-Appendices for Ecological Archives should be in a separate file.
+* Assemble the parts of the manuscript in this order: title page, abstract, key words, text, acknowledgments, literature cited, tables (one table per page), figure legends (on separate page preceding the first figure), figures (one figure per page; label each figure, i.e., Figure 1, Figure 2, etc.), and lastly any Appendices for Ecological Archives.
+Please note that if your manuscript is accepted, the appendices would only be published online, but for review purposes, appendices need to be merged into one file together with the manuscript, for the convenience of reviewers and editors.
+Supplements for Ecological Archives will still need to be in a separate file.

 * Number all pages (including tables, and figures), starting with the title page.